dasDaniel/svelte-table/README.md

 <SvelteTable columns="{columns}" rows="{rows}"></SvelteTable>
 ```

 An iife version is also available in the `/dist/iife` folder.
-This allows for easy run-time use, such as a direct uncompiled dependecy for a use outside of a svelte project.
+This allows for easy run-time use, such as a direct uncompiled dependency for a use outside of a svelte project.

 ```html
 <script src="iife/SvelteTable.js"></script>